npryce/code-words/README.md

 Code Words
 ==========

-Extract and visualise the natural language used in source code.
+Get a handle on unfamiliar code by extracting and visualising the natural language programmers used when writing it.

 Usage
 -----